-Nicole Smith joined Appalshop as our Executive Assistant in 2022.
+Nicole Smith joined Appalshop as our Executive Assistant in January 2022 and in November of 2022 became our Administrative Director & Communications Manager.
 Raised in Boone County, Kentucky, Nicole graduated from Northern Kentucky University with a degree in Communication Studies.
 She began her career serving Kentucky’s teens as a regional director, volunteer coordinator, and program director for the Kentucky YMCA Youth Association.
 Nicole went on to serve as an administrative assistant in the college office at the Summit Country Day School in Cincinnati, Ohio as well as the college office coordinator at The Dalton School in New York, New York.
 In her free time Nicole enjoys baking, cheering on the Cincinnati Reds, and taking too many pictures of her cat, Alfred.

 Shane Terry comes from a humble background within Letcher County's neighboring county of Knott.
 Shane has been involved with many programs under Appalshop's umbrella, including his first WMMT radio show, The Shanger Zone, in 2010.
 Since then, he has honed many of his skills, including broadcasting and filmmaking, at Berea College.
 After graduation, Shane went on to work with other partners on film and documentation throughout the region, as well as his own personal interests that include environmental and socio-economic issues.
 After coming to WMMT as the Operations Coordinator, Shane's journey has come full circle as he now puts DJs behind the wheel to host their own shows.
 So far, he has made professional and personal connections with our community DJs and has supported the many different visions they have brought to the station.
 Shane feels strongly that WMMT is a place where "we don't just play old-time and bluegrass.
 Our DJs bring their own styles, genres, backgrounds, and personalities to WMMT, and that in itself illustrates our complex reality in central Appalachia."
 When not in the station, Shane likes to get behind the camera and carry a beat as a drummer for different bands.